rust-lang/rfcs/text/0000-process-stdio-redirection.md

 // close bar.stdin here so that foo is the only pipe writer
 ```

-This would require that the internally defined `AnonPipe` wrapper be implemented
-using HANDLEs (and not file descriptors) on Windows.
-This can easily be
-accomplished by wrapping the resulting HANDLEs from Windows' `CreatePipe` API
-(a stub for which is missing in `libc` at the moment).
-The Unix implementation
-can continue to use `libc::pipe`, of course.
-With these changes in place,
-`AnonPipe` can implement `AsRaw{Fd, Handle}`, and allow `ChildStd{in, out, err}`
-to implement the traits as well.

 # Drawbacks

 Unsafely using raw OS file handles could potentially cause issues, however,